 - Copy of your current American Heart Association Healthcare Provider CPR card

-- Copy of your High School Diploma or High School GE equivalent or Official Sealed High School Transcript.
+- Copy of your High School Diploma, High School GE equivalent or Official Sealed High School Transcript.

 Application Selection Process